 - Lightning Bruiser: His speed on court may be his greatest weapon, giving him the ability to turn impenetrable defense into unreturnable offense.

-- Omniglot: Like Federer, he's fluent in multiple languages (Serbian, English, French, German, Italian) and has demonstrated his mastery of them during post-match speeches and press conferences.
+- Omniglot: He's fluent in multiple languages, and has demonstrated his mastery of them during post-match speeches and press conferences.
+He has given interviews in Serbian, English, French, German, Italian, Arabic, Spanish, Russian, and Portuguese, and has also apparently picked up some Mandarin and Japanese.

 - Rubber Man: While he doesn't have Plastic Man's superpowers, one of his greatest assets is his incredibly flexible body that lets him not only reach balls 99% of other players would have no hope of getting to, but return them with deadly accuracy.
 There's a Running Gag among tennis fans that he is somehow related to Gumby.